caktus/guidebook/source/margarita/states.rst

 ~~~~~~~~~~~~

 Create a virtualenv for the project (at ``/var/www/<project_name>/env``)
-and install Python requirements listed in
+and install Python requirements listed ``requirements_file``.
+By default,
+requirements will be installed from
 ``/var/www/<project_name>/source/requirements/dev.txt`` if the
 environment is ``local``, and otherwise from ``production.txt``.